jucardwell/geog215/other_pages/assignment4.md

 ------------------------------------------------------------------------
 # Assignment 4
-In this assignment you will script a function that defines the formatting for a tmap The data is from NCOneMap <https://www.nconemap.gov/datasets/ce5bbbe0c8194778859df0d3e02be3e7_0/explore>.
+In this assignment you will script a function that defines the formatting for a tmap.
+The data is from NCOneMap <https://www.nconemap.gov/datasets/ce5bbbe0c8194778859df0d3e02be3e7_0/explore>.
 Remember that each line of code needs a descriptive comment.